San7o/haplolang/README.md

 sys     0m0.044s
 ```

-Tuild the cli interpreter, you need to have
+To build the cli interpreter, you need to have
 [readline](https://savannah.gnu.org/git/?group=readline) installed
 first, then run: